Baertram/LibSets/README.md

 --Returns true if the setId provided is a craftable set --> Parameters: setId number: The set's setId
---> Returns:    boolean isCraftedSet function LibSets.IsCraftedSet(setId)
+--> Returns:    boolean isCraftedSet function lib.IsCraftedSet(setId)

 --Returns true if the setId provided is a monster set --> Parameters: setId number: The set's setId
---> Returns:    boolean isMonsterSet function LibSets.IsMonsterSet(setId)
+--> Returns:    boolean isMonsterSet function lib.IsMonsterSet(setId)

 --Returns true if the setId provided is a dungeon set --> Parameters: setId number: The set's setId
---> Returns:    boolean isDungeonSet function LibSets.IsDungeonSet(setId)
+--> Returns:    boolean isDungeonSet function lib.IsDungeonSet(setId)

 --Returns true if the setId provided is a trial set --> Parameters: setId number: The set's setId
---> Returns:    boolean isTrialSet, boolean isMultiTrialSet function LibSets.IsTrialSet(setId)
+--> Returns:    boolean isTrialSet, boolean isMultiTrialSet function lib.IsTrialSet(setId)

 --Returns true if the setId provided is an arena set --> Parameters: setId number: The set's setId
---> Returns:    boolean isArenaSet function LibSets.IsArenaSet(setId)
+--> Returns:    boolean isArenaSet function lib.IsArenaSet(setId)

 --Returns true if the setId provided is an overland set --> Parameters: setId number: The set's setId
---> Returns:    boolean isOverlandSet function LibSets.IsOverlandSet(setId)
+--> Returns:    boolean isOverlandSet function lib.IsOverlandSet(setId)

 --Returns true if the setId provided is an cyrodiil set --> Parameters: setId number: The set's setId
---> Returns:    boolean isCyrodiilSet function LibSets.IsCyrodiilSet(setId)
+--> Returns:    boolean isCyrodiilSet function lib.IsCyrodiilSet(setId)

 --Returns true if the setId provided is a battleground set --> Parameters: setId number: The set's setId
---> Returns:    boolean isBattlegroundSet function LibSets.IsBattlegroundSet(setId)
+--> Returns:    boolean isBattlegroundSet function lib.IsBattlegroundSet(setId)

 --Returns true if the setId provided is an Imperial City set --> Parameters: setId number: The set's setId
---> Returns:    boolean isImperialCitySet function LibSets.IsImperialCitySet(setId)
+--> Returns:    boolean isImperialCitySet function lib.IsImperialCitySet(setId)

 --Returns true if the setId provided is a special set --> Parameters: setId number: The set's setId
---> Returns:    boolean isSpecialSet function LibSets.IsSpecialSet(setId)
+--> Returns:    boolean isSpecialSet function lib.IsSpecialSet(setId)

 --Returns true if the setId provided is a DailyRandomDungeonAndImperialCityRewardSet set --> Parameters: setId number: The set's setId
---> Returns:    boolean isDailyRandomDungeonAndImperialCityRewardSet function LibSets.IsDailyRandomDungeonAndImperialCityRewardSet(setId)
+--> Returns:    boolean isDailyRandomDungeonAndImperialCityRewardSet function lib.IsDailyRandomDungeonAndImperialCityRewardSet(setId)

+--Returns true if the setId provided is a non ESO, own defined setId --See file LibSets_SetData_(APIVersion).lua, table LibSets.lib.noSetIdSets and description above it.
+--> Parameters: noESOSetId number: The set's setId
+--> Returns:    boolean isNonESOSet function lib.IsNoESOSet(noESOSetId)

 --Returns information about the set if the itemId provides is a set item --> Parameters: itemId number: The item's itemId
---> Returns:    isSet boolean, setName String, setId number, numBonuses number, numEquipped number, maxEquipped number function LibSets.IsSetByItemId(itemId)
+--> Returns:    isSet boolean, setName String, setId number, numBonuses number, numEquipped number, maxEquipped number function lib.IsSetByItemId(itemId)

---Returns information about the set if the itemlink provides is a set item --> Parameters: itemLink String/ESO ItemLink: The item's itemLink '|H1:item:itemId...|h|h' --> Returns:    isSet boolean, setName String, setId number, numBonuses number, numEquipped number, maxEquipped number function LibSets.IsSetByItemLink(itemLink)
+--Returns information about the set if the itemlink provides is a set item --> Parameters: itemLink String/ESO ItemLink: The item's itemLink '|H1:item:itemId...|h|h' --> Returns:    isSet boolean, setName String, setId number, numBonuses number, numEquipped number, maxEquipped number function lib.IsSetByItemLink(itemLink)

 --Returns true/false if the set must be obtained in a veteran mode dungeon/trial/arena.
 --If the veteran state is not a boolean value, but a table, then this table contains the equipType as key